 Types of Yeast Used in Baking

+When making bread and certain baked goods, yeast acts as one of the leavening agents during the fermentation process.
 "Baker’s yeast" is the general term given to all forms of Saccharomyces cerevisiae used to make bread products.
 Baker’s yeast is available in several forms such as active dry, fresh (or cake), liquid, and instant.

-- Fresh: Fresh yeast is sold in compressed or cake form.
+Fresh yeast is sold in compressed or cake form.
 This type of yeast is extremely perishable, so it must be kept refrigerated and used within a couple of weeks of purchase.
-To use fresh yeast, it must be dissolved into a liquid prior to adding to a recipe.
+When using fresh yeast, it is dissolved into a liquid prior to adding to a recipe.

 Types of Yeast Used in Cooking

+Nutritional yeast and yeast extract are used as both a flavoring and to give a healthy boost to recipes.
+Neither needs to be cooked.
 Although yeast extract is technically a type of nutritional yeast, it's used in a very different manner.
 Therefore, they can be treated as two separate products.